-Well, audiobooks have a professional fixed format.
-It’s the author or another person reading the same lines from the book.
+Well, audiobooks have a fixed professional format.
+The author or another person reading the same lines from the book.

-While the podcasts are made for entertainment.
-The goal of a podcast is to entertain and educate the listener at the same time.
+While podcasts are made for entertainment, the goal of a podcast is to entertain and educate the listener at the same time.

 So most of the time, they are fun to listen to.